Call Recordings

 9. Click the Record button a second time to stop recording, and then hangup the call to end it.

-If you have followed all the steps above, you should now have at least one (more if you have done this before) call with a recording listed in the sandbox Admin Console's call log view.
-If you do not see this record in the Sandbox Online Account Portal, wait a few minutes and check again...occasionally there is some latency.
+If you have followed all the steps above, you should now have at least one (more if you have done this before) call with a recording listed in the Admin Portal's call log view.
+If you do not see this record in the Admin Portal, wait a few minutes and check again as occasionally there is a small latency.

 Next, use the Call Log API to obtain a list of calls in your account.